It is a parasympathomimetic agent or cholinergic agonist (anticholinesterase and antimiasthenic) of oral and parental administration.

 Neostigmine inhibits the hydrolysis of acetylcholine by its competitive action with acetylcholinesterase, an enzyme in nerve tissues.

-It interferes with the enzymatic destruction of acetylcholine, neostigmine to potentiate the action of acetylcholine on the cholinergic receptors of skeletal muscle (nicotinic receptors) and the gastrointestinal tract (muscarinic receptors).
+It interferes with the enzymatic destruction of acetylcholine and Neostigmine to potentiate the action of acetylcholine on the cholinergic receptors of skeletal muscle (nicotinic receptors) and the gastrointestinal tract (muscarinic receptors).

-It is also used in the treatment of non-obstructive urinary incontinence and cases of non-obstructive abdominal distention before and after surgery.
+It is also used to treat non-obstructive urinary incontinence and cases of non-obstructive abdominal distention before and after surgery.

 In the case of Myasthenia gravis

-- In adults, the first recommended doses are 15 mg, 3 times daily.
+- The first recommended doses are 15 mg, three times daily in adults.
 This dose should be increased progressively in intervals of 1 day or more.

 - The dose for prescribed maintenance varies from 15 to 375 mg per day.